 Probiotics are considered safe because they support the growth of good bacteria that can already be found in your gut.

-According to the National Institutes of Health, probiotics may cause harm in people with severe illness or those with a compromised immune system.
-(10)
+According to the National Institutes of Health, probiotics may cause harm in people with severe illness or compromised immune systems.
+(11)

 Probiotic use may not be appropriate for these high-risk individuals, including critically ill patients and premature infants.